 If you delete a large number of Cloud Datastore entities across a small range of keys then queries across this part of the index will be slower until compaction has completed.
 In extreme cases, your queries might time out before returning results.

-It is an anti-pattern is to use a timestamp value for an indexed field to represent an entity's expiration time.
+It is an anti-pattern to use a timestamp value for an indexed field to represent an entity's expiration time.
 In order to retrieve expired entities, you would need to query against this indexed field, which likely lies in an overlapping part of the keyspace with index entries for the most recently deleted entities.

 You can improve performance with "sharded queries", that prepend a fixed length string to the expiration timestamp.
 The index is sorted on the full string, so that entities at the same timestamp will be located throughout the key range of the index.
 You run multiple queries in parallel to fetch results from each shard.